hoaitrang13/demo/Software_Engineer.md

 ### Submit your personal document
-Follow these steps to have a highly appreciated document Update your latest CV including email, phone number and your desired salary Write an email with the subject line: "Apply for the position: Senior/Frontend Developer" Attach your latest CV to the email and send to [tuyendung@teko.vn](tuyendung@teko.vn)
+Follow these steps to have a highly appreciated document Update your latest CV including email, Link Github repo for hiring test, phone number and your desired salary

+Write an email with the subject line: "Apply for the position: Senior/Frontend Developer"

+Attach your latest CV to the email and send to [tuyendung@teko.vn](tuyendung@teko.vn)